Live Forever (Liam Payne song)

 "Live Forever" is a song by the English singer and songwriter Liam Payne featuring American DJ trio Cheat Codes for Payne's debut studio album.
 It is the seventh and final single from his debut studio album LP1 (2019).
 The song accompanied the album's release on 6 December 2019.

 Composition

 "Live Forever" was written by Samuel Preston, Evan Kidd Bogart, Matthew Ellifrtitz, Kevin Pederson, Trevor Dahl, and Sylvester Sivertsen, while production was handled by Matthew Elifritz, Kevin Pederson, Trevor Dahl and Silvertsen.
+According to Preston, the song was inspired by a near fatal accident he suffered in Denmark after falling off a second floor balcony when intoxicated on champagne and sleeping pills.
 The song has been described as a romantic track that finds Payne singing about how "the person he loves makes him want to 'live forever'."
 Musically, the track is an EDM-pop and dance song.
 It was written in the key of E minor and has a tempo of 85 BPM.

 Live performances

 Payne performed the song on The Tonight Show Starring Jimmy Fallon.
 He also performed the song on The Today Show.